ziskind1/nativescripting_site1/data/posts/update-to-nativescript-with-ngrx-course/update-to-nativescript-with-ngrx-course.md

 image: ngrx_course_update.png
 ---

-Do you manage your application state using the Flux pattern (now better knows as Redux, I supposed)?
+Do you manage your application state using the Flux pattern (now better knows as Redux, I suppose)?
 Well you should check it out since it will make your application state handling life much easier.
 @ngrx is a Redux inspired set of libraries for Angular.
 You'll find exactly the same concepts used in @ngrx as you did in Redux: actions, reducers, and a single store.
 The difference here is that @ngrx is build on top of RxJS, so at the heart of the @ngrx store are observables.
 The @ngrx with NativeScript course on NativeScripting.com was just updated to the latest versions of everything!
 It's a gentle introduction to using @ngrx in a NativeScript with Angular application.

 <br/>